qiniu/formstate-x/dumi/docs/guide/validation/index.md

 Only values which satisfy both requirements will be considered valid.
 You can also mix async validators with normal validators, nothing special.

 You may notice that the begining value is empty (`""`), while there's no error message.
 After user typed in something and then cleared them, error message "Empty" is shown.
-In formstate-x, state only do auto-validation when it is **activated**, and state will not be activated until user operates (`onChange` is called).
-You can check details about **activated** [here](#TODO).
-If you want to trigger validation by hand, you can call `state.validate()`, which imperatively triggers validation and also activates the state.
+In formstate-x, state is auto validated only when it is **activated**, and state will not be activated until user ineracts.
+You can check details about activated [here](/concepts/state#activated).